openjournals/governance/governance.md

 The services run by The Project consist of public websites and web services that are hosted under the `theoj.org` and `briefideas.org` domains, and include the Journal of Open Source Software (http://joss.theoj.org), the Journal of Open Source Education (http://jose.theoj.org), the Journal of Brief Ideas (http://beta.briefideas.org), and the Open Journal of Astrophysics (http://astro.theoj.org).

 The Project is formally affiliated with the 501(c)(3) NumFOCUS Foundation (http://numfocus.org), which serves as its fiscal sponsor, may hold project trademarks and other intellectual property, helps manage project donations, and acts as a parent legal entity.
-In addition, currently one of our journals, the Journal of Open Source Software, is formally affiliated with the Open Source Initiative (https://opensource.org/affiliates/list).
+In addition, currently one of our journals, the Journal of Open Source Software, is an affiliate member of the Open Source Initiative (https://opensource.org/affiliates/list).
 NumFOCUS is the only legal entity that has a formal relationship with The Project.

 ## Governance